Add Cell Connectivity To Points

 line = AddCellConnToPoints().apply(vtkPoints) p = pyvista.Plotter() p.add_mesh(line, line_width=5, point_size=10) p.show()

 Remember that in the script given above we shuffle the points to demonstrate

-that the points make a useable line but we need to reconstruct the order of the
+that the points make a usable line but we need to reconstruct the order of the

 points.
 We do this by using the Use Nearest Nbr Approx checkbox; this will

-ensure that a useable path is generate from the points.
+ensure that a usable path is generate from the points.